gpxl/gerlandopiro.com/_posts/2014-02-02-bitcoin-mining-update-january-2014.md

 external-url:
 categories: bitcoin
 ---
 It's been a bit over a month since I started an experiment in mining Cryptocurrencies.
-One of the big questions I had going into it was wether or not mining could actually be profitable.
+One of the big questions I had going into it was whether or not mining could actually be profitable.
 In the time that I have been mining, daily payouts have been about 0.012 BTC/Mhs/day.
 That works out to about $10/day.
 In my [previous post](/2014/01/02/a-small-mining-adventure-the-beginning) I mentioned a 1.2Mh/s rig cost $1260 to put together so, at the current average rate, my projection of a 4 month payback schedule was accurate.

 Below is a chart of daily earnings since the beginning of the experiment.